didicodes/didicodes/README.md

 ### Holla 👋🏾

 My name is Edidiong Asikpo.
-I am a Frontend Developer and Content Creator who currently works as a Developer Advocate at Hashnode.
+I am a Developer Advocate from Uyo, Nigeria.

 I've given over 50+ talks at various tech conferences/meetups across the world and also played a significant role in building 3 of the most impactful developer communities in Africa.